Community Standards of Behavior

 Any person who is employed by Brandeis University.
 Staff may include faculty or employed students.
 The term “administrator” is incorporated into this definition.
 It typically includes sub-contracted individuals as well.

-Any person enrolled in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet- based courses, up to and including the student’s commencement day, or the last day of evaluation for non-degree students.
+Any person enrolled and matriculated* in any (undergraduate or graduate) academic program or course at Brandeis University, including Brandeis-sponsored distance or Internet- based courses, up to and including the student’s commencement day, or the last day of evaluation for non-degree students. *Rights and Responsibilities shall also apply to enrolled pre-matriculated students once they arrive for their first year at Brandeis (e.g. move-in, pre-orientation, early arrival for athletics, orientation, etc., whether virtually or in-person) but prior to the official start of their first semester.

 An entity that formally adjudicates students in the Student Conduct Process (SCP).
 The SCB shall hear cases of alleged policy violations of “Rights and Responsibilities,” that are referred to it by the DSRCS, except for allegations of harassment, discrimination, or sexual violence.